 Following Helmholtz, we view the human perceptual system as a statistical inference engine whose function is to infer the probable causes of sensory input.
 We show that a device of this kind can learn how to perform these inferences without requiring a teacher to label each sensory input vector with its underlying causes.
-A recognition model is used to infer a probability distribution over the underlying causes from the sensory input, and a separate generative model, which is also learned, is used to train the recognition model (Zemel, 1994; Hinton & Zemel, 1994; Zemel & Hinton, 1994).
+A recognition model is used to infer a probability distribution over the underlying causes from the sensory input, and a separate generative model, which is also learned, is used to train the recognition model (Zemel 1994; Hinton and Zemel 1994; Zemel and Hinton 1995).

-As an example of the generative models in which we are interested, consider the shift patterns in Figure 1, which are on four $1\times 8$ rows of binary pixels.
-These were produced by a two-level stochastic hierarchical generative process described in the figure caption.
+As an example of the generative models in which we are interested, consider the shift patterns in Figure 1, which are on four 1×8 rows of binary pixels.
+These were produced by the two-level stochastic hierarchical generative process described in the figure caption.
 The task of learning is to take a set of examples generated by such a process and induce the model.
-Note that underlying any pattern there are multiple simultaneous causes.
-We call each possible set of causes an explanation of the pattern.
-For this particular example, it is possible to infer a unique set of causes for most patterns, but this need not always be the case.
+Note that underlying any pattern there are multiple